New Zealand Celebrates 200 years of viticulture.

-A century ago Syrah was widely planted and known as “Hermitage”, but it has had a difficult history.
+Syrah was widely planted and known as “Hermitage” a century ago, but it has had a difficult history.
 Because of the cool, wet climate and vine vigour, Syrah frequently produced thin, acidic wine that lacked colour.

 By 1984 there was no interest left in Syrah.
 The remaining vines were rescued from a viticultural research station and replanted at the Stonecroft Estate in Hawke’s Bay.

 Hawke’s Bay is dry and sunny, and planting inland provides the extra heat that Syrah needs.
 In particular, the Gimblett Gravels and Ngatarawa Triangle are producing high quality distinctive red wines that need bottle age.
 These areas possess stony gravel soils, the remnants of old river beds.
 Their low fertility and free-draining nature reduce vine vigour and yields.

 Since this initial success, a quiet revolution has occurred.
 In the last decade, Syrah plantings have grown over 400%, from 62 hectares to 264 hectares.
 (219: 441 ha).
 Three-quarters of this are in Hawke’s Bay (2019: 78%), with smaller pockets in Auckland and Marlborough.